cclib/cclib.github.io/_sources/data_notes.txt

 geotargets
 ----------

 Geotargets are the target values of the criteria used to determine whether a geometry optimisation has converged.
-The targets are stored in an array of length ``n``, where ``n`` is the number of targets.
-The actual values of these criteria are stored for every optimization step in the attribute `geovalues`_.
+The targets are stored in an array of length ``n``, where ``n`` is the number of targets, and the actual values of these criteria are stored for every optimization step in the attribute `geovalues`_.
+Note that cclib does not carry information about the meaning of these criteria, and it is up to the user to interpret the values properly for a particular program.
+Below we provide some details for several parsers, but it is always a good idea to refer to the source documentation.

-In **GAMESS UK**, the geometry convergence criteria for OPTIMIZE are:
+In some special cases, the values in ``geotargets`` will be `numpy.inf`_.

+**GAMESS UK**: the criteria used for geometry convergence are based on the ``TOL`` parameter, which can be set using the ``XTOLL`` directive.
+The fault value of this parameter and the conditions required for convergence vary among the various optimization strategies (see the `GAMESS-UK manual section on controlling optimization`_ for details).
+In ``OPTIMIZE`` mode, ``TOL`` defaults to 0.003 and the conditions are,

-* maximum change in variables  <  TOL
+    - maximum change in variables below TOL,
-* average change in variables  <  TOL * 2/3
+    - average change in variables smaller than TOL * 2/3,
-* maximum gradient             <  TOL * 4/9
+    - maximum gradient below TOL * 1/4,
-* average gradient             <  TOL * 8/27
+    - average gradient below TOL * 1/6.

-where TOL defaults to 0.003 and is set by the XTOL directive.

-For OPTXYZ, tol defaults to 0.001, and the criteria appears to be simply the maximum gradient, although this is not clear from the manual.

-For more info, see http://www.cfs.dl.ac.uk/docs/gamess_manual/chap4/node12.html.
+.. _`GAMESS-UK manual section on controlling optimization`:http://www.cfs.dl.ac.uk/docs/html/part4/node14.html

-**Jaguar** has the following geometry convergence criteria:
+**Jaguar** has several geometry convergence criteria,

     * gconv1: maximum element of gradient (4.5E-04)
     * gconv2: rms of gradient elements (3.0E-04)
     * gconv5: maximum element of nuclear displacement (1.8E-03)
     * gconv6: rms of nuclear displacement elements (1.2E-03)
     * gconv7: difference between final energies from previous and current geometry optimization iterations (5.0E-05)

 Note that a value for gconv7 is not available until the second iteration, so it is set to zero in the first element of `geovalues`_.